netdata/kernel-collector/README.md

   process ends.
 - `co-re`: contains all eBPF programs that utilize eBPF CO-RE (Compile Once - Run Everywhere) technology.
+    - `tests`: contains test cases for our eBPF CO-RE programs.
 - `docs`: contains an assortment of documentation related to this repository.
 - `includes`: headers used throughout the project.
 - `kernel`: contains all eBPF programs that don't utilize eBPF CO-RE